MANNESE18/Toyota_Down_Days/README.md

 pip install requests
 ```

 **2) Get your API Key**

 You will need a free API key from Alpha Vantage.
 You can get it here -> https://www.alphavantage.co/support/

-This script operates as an interactive command-line tool.
-To use it, follow the steps below:

 **3) Run the script**